wwce/terraform/aws/TGW-VPC/README.md

  This is a quick overview of what components are deployed
 ```
-1. Security VPC that includes 2 firewalls is seperate AZs.
+1. Security VPC that includes 2 firewalls in seperate AZs.
 2. The template will create 2 S3 buckets used for bootstrapping the firewall configuration.
 Do not create the S3 buckets manually.
 3. Two Spoke VPCs.
 Each with two subnets and 1 ubuntu server deployed in it.
 4. TGW with attachments and routing to support N/S and E/W traffic through the Firewalls.